 The Flood, The Beast & The Witches

-These three dialogues by Cesare Pavese were filmed by Jean-Marie Straub (and, for Quei loro incontri, Danièle Huillet) in the clearings of Tuscan woods.
+These three dialogues by Cesare Pavese were filmed by Jean-Marie Straub (and, in the case of Quei loro incontri, Danièle Huillet) in the clearings of Tuscan woods.
 They are spoken by gods in modern dress amid blots of light and trees that stand firm, immortal.
-The films are Quei loro incontri (2005), Le Genou d’Artémide (2008), and Le streghe, femmes entre elles (2009).
-We present Pavese’s prose here in a previously unpublished translation by Tag Gallagher.
+The films are Quei loro incontri (2006), Le Genou d’Artémide (2008), and Le streghe – Femmes entre elles (2009).
+We present Pavese’s prose here, as adapted in the films, in a previously unpublished translation by Tag Gallagher.

 Hamadryad: I wonder what the mortals are saying about this water.

 Satyr: What do they know?
 They accept it.
 Some even hope for a bigger harvest from it.

 Hamadryad: At this hour the flooding rivers have started to uproot the plants.
 Now the rain falls everywhere on water.

 Satyr: They’re huddling in caves and mountain hovels.
 They’re listening to the rain.
 They’re thinking about the valley people who’re fighting the water, and they’re deluding themselves.

 Hamadryad: All night long they’ll delude themselves.
 But tomorrow, in the fearful light, when they see one single sea stretching to the horizon, and the mountains shrunk, they won’t go back inside the caves.
 They’ll look around.
 They’ll throw a sack on their head and look around.